Call to Arms (Star Trek: Deep Space Nine): ProductionDeep Space Nine was produced during a transition period between motion-control work with physical models and computer-generated images. "Call to Arms" used a mixture of older-type model work such as motion control and computer-generated special effects. Production of the motion-control shots took weeks to get the desired look.

 This episode used a fictional spacecraft design, called the Akira-class, which was previously used in the Star Trek universe in the 1996 film Star Trek: First Contact.
 The Akira-class design was shown again on this television show in the episodes "Tears of the Prophets" and "What You Leave Behind".

 Reception

-Keith DeCandido of Tor.com rated the episode 10 out of 10.
+Keith DeCandido of Tor.com rated the episode ten out of ten.

-A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended this essential episode.
+A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended this as an essential episode.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, noting that this is the start of the Dominion war and involves the Gamma-quadrant wormhole by Deep Space Nine.

-In 2016, The Hollywood Reporter rated "Call to Arms" 6th out of all Star Trek: Deep Space Nine episodes.
+In 2016, The Hollywood Reporter rated "Call to Arms" sixth out of all Star Trek: Deep Space Nine episodes.
 In 2016, Gizmodo rated "Call to Arms" 31st out all Star Trek television episodes produced up to that time.
-This episode is noted for bringing together many narratives and character arcs developed over the course of the 5th (1996–1997) season, and moves them forward into a significant conclusion.
+This episode is noted for bringing together many narratives and character arcs developed over the course of the fifth (1996–1997) season, and moves them forward into a significant conclusion.